Popular Types of Flooring

 Tile Flooring

-Tile flooring is another classy design that can endure for years.
-Like vinyl, it requires minimal maintenance and is easy to clean.
-As such, it's perfect for areas prone to moisture like bathrooms and kitchens.
+Tile flooring is another timeless-looking, robust option.
+Like vinyl, it requires minimal maintenance and is simple to clean.
+As such, it's an ideal choice for areas prone to moisture like bathrooms and kitchens.
 However, it requires intensive prep work before installation and can be cool and slippery to walk on.
-Pricing relies on the material you pick, with porcelain being more expensive than ceramic.
+Pricing depends on the material you pick, with porcelain being more expensive than ceramic.

 Stone Flooring